Reang: Marriage system

 The Reang are an endogamous tribal community.
 However, there was no strong objection of marrying someone outside of the community.
 Today inter-tribe marriages and inter-caste weddings have taken place among the Bru/Reang Tribal community.
 The marriage system is similar to other Tripuri tribes of Tripura.
 There is no dowry system, but the bridegroom has to spend a period of two years in the (future) father-in-law's house for before marriage is performed.
 The Tripuris' and the Riangs' systems of marriage are fairly comparable.
 The Riangs typically marry in one of two ways.
 They are.

 (1) Moiseng: This is a bride price-based marriage system.

 (2) Chamarui: This is a proba-tionary marriage system where the groom remains with the bride's family for a predetermined amount of time.

 Marriages between close relatives are not frowned upon but are no longer as frequent.
 The majority of parents still wish to marry a member of their close family with their son or daughter.
 Marriage between children and the same father, however, has historically been viewed as improper.
 Cross-cousin marriage among the Reang is accidental.
 Child marriage is not allowed and widow remarriage is permitted.
 Recent widows are required to wait a whole year before wearing any ornaments and both widows, as well as widowers, are mandated twelve months of mourning during which they are forbidden from any form of entertainment.
 Remarriage is only allowed after a year of mourning.
 Bru society today is monogamous.

 Marriage is arranged through the matchmaker Andra, who negotiates the bride price with the bride's parents.
 Marriage is settled to the satisfaction of both parties and performed by the Ochai.
 Marriage always takes place in the mid night.
 The marriage is celebrated simply but well in the Kausungmo, where pork, fowl, rice, rice beer are served.
 The marriage laws of the Reang are few but well defined.
 The marriage bond is very strong and men cannot divorce without the consent of their wives.
 If any Reang is accused of extramarital relationships and the accusations are proved true, a strict punishment and a heavy penalty is imposed on both parties.

-Despite their patriachal origins, the Chamerui marriage system, which many of the Riangs have adopted, is essentially a kind of matriachal marriage.
+Despite their patriarchal origins, the Chamerui marriage system, which many of the Riangs have adopted, is essentially a kind of matriarchal marriage.
 Divorce is very common, although the divorcee is free to get married again.
 After two divorces, a lady is never awarded a bride price in her third marriage.
 If a husband passes away, his widow is not permitted to wed again until her husband's bones have been properly disposed of.
 Additionally, a widower is prohibited from being married again before the ritualistic rite honoring his late wife is finished.
 Among the Reang community Monogamy has been considered as the best and only desirable form of Marriage.